Ntrinder/fantasy-f1-backend/README.md

 create and add over time.

-The day I remove the localhost password from the repo is the day I start taking this project seriouslty
+The day I remove the localhost password from the repo is the day I start taking this project seriously